Dogs Detecting CancerDogs can distinguish among chemical differences that linger in the breath of a person with cancer.

 Finding The 'Off' Switch For CancerPut in its simplest form, the flick of a biological switch could encourage cancer cells to kill themselves and not spread.
 Researchers are looking for that switch.

 New Research Shows 3-D Mammograms Increase Cancer DetectionResearchers at the University of Pennsylvania used 3-D Mammography to screen more than 26,000 women, They found that cancer detection rates increased from 3.51 to 5.24 per 1,000 women.

 Hundreds Of Cyclists Take Part In 41st Annual American Cancer Society Bike-A-ThonSeveral hundred riders took part in the 41st annual American Cancer Society Bike-A-Thon on Sunday which began in Philadelphia and finished 65 miles away in Buena Vista, New Jersey.

 AngiogenesisAngiogenesis is the formation and development of blood vessels.
 When it's not working right, it can complicate conditions such as cancer and coronary heart disease.

 Advances In The Battle Against Heart DiseaseGenetic research has led to advances in understanding and treating various forms of cancer but the latest news is in the battle against heart disease.

 Flipping The Switch On CancerCould cancer be treated by the flip of a switch?
-According to research in the journal Nature Materials, it might not be that far off.
+According to research in the journal <em>Nature Materials</em>, it might not be that far off.